 Overview

-CogDB is a persistent, in-process graph database written entirely in Python.
+CogDB is a persistent, embedded graph database written entirely in Python.
 It is designed to be easy to use, require no external setup, and fit naturally into Python applications.

 There is no server to run and no infrastructure to manage.
 You simply import it into your Python application.
 CogDB also works well in interactive environments such as Jupyter notebooks.